Florida Brain Injury Attorneys

 What Are Some Common Causes of Traumatic Brain Injuries?

-A brain injury can happen in a wide variety of contexts; however, according to CDC data, there are some common causes, such as:
+A brain injury can happen in a wide variety of contexts.
+However, according to CDC data, there are several common causes, such as:

 - Falls.
 Falls are the number one cause of TBIs, accounting for about half of all TBI-related hospitalizations.
-If a fall occurs because property owners or managers have not maintained their property properly, provided adequate lighting, removed obstacles, cleared slippery surfaces or repaired dangerous stairways or walkways, then an injured victim may be able to hold the property owner/manager liable for damages with a premises liability claim.
+If a fall occurs because property owners or managers have not maintained their property properly, provided adequate lighting, removed obstacles, cleared slippery surfaces or repaired dangerous stairways or walkways, then an injured victim may be able bring a claim against the property owner/manager to hold them accountable for damages such as pain, suffering, mental anguish, medical expenses and income losses.

 - Motor vehicle crashes.
 Car accidents account for about one in five traumatic brain injuries, and for children, motor vehicle accidents are a leading cause of TBI-related deaths.
 When another driver causes or partially causes an accident that results in a TBI, the injured victim may be able to bring a personal injury claim for damages against the negligent driver.